Most altitude records for kite flying are held by box kites. Here's how to make a high-flying box kite with easy-to-find materials.

 Twig pencils are fun, easy and cheap to make.
 And the expressions on your friends’ faces when you start scribbling with a stick will be writetious!

-Go Green and recycle empties into fun and useful projects.
+Go Green and recycle empty plastic bottles and jugs into fun and useful projects.

 This folding Scout Law ladder can be displayed at meetings, outings or any other Scouting events.

 This project can help keep backyard birds fed during the winter.

 You can build your miniature golf course with any available combination of bricks, wood, aluminum siding, whatever works.

 Not only are kazoos fun to play, they're easy to build.
 Here's how to make one.

 Use recycled materials to make a GISMO 5 remote-controlled robot.